-The QCA Code sets out 10 broad principles and requires the Company to consider how each should be applied to and implemented by the Company and to disclose how that implementation has been achieved by the Company or explain any areas in which the Company departs from any of those principles.
+The QCA Code sets out 10 broad principles based on delivering growth, maintaining a dynamic management framework and effective communication strategies as a means of building trust amongst stakeholders.
+The QCA Code requires the Company to consider how each principle should be applied to and implemented by the Company and to disclose how that implementation has been achieved by the Company or explain any areas in which the Company departs from any of those principles.